-Notwithstanding the difficulties faced by any indicator framework, an important feature of the Rockefeller approach is that they "try to emphasize in our selection of indicators what might be considered outcome measures, rather than process indicators" and further caution that "the main purpose of this report is to measure outcomes of an inclusive economy as opposed to the various processes that enable building inclusive economies."
-(Rockefeller Foundation, 2016: 13).
-This reflects the complexities involved in trying to measure the underlying dynamics of inclusion and exclusion, which are inevitably multi-dimensional and difficult to disentangle.
+Notwithstanding the difficulties faced by any indicator framework, an important feature of the Rockefeller approach is that they 'try to emphasize in our selection of indicators what might be considered outcome measures, rather than process indicators' and further caution that 'the main purpose of this report is to measure outcomes of an inclusive economy as opposed to the various processes that enable building inclusive economies' (Brenner et al. 2016: 13).
+This reflects the complexities involved in trying to measure the underlying dynamics of inclusion and exclusion, which are inevitably multidimensional and difficult to disentangle.
 Nevertheless, we recognise the value of probing cause-effect mechanisms and therefore attempt to identify at least some of the main proximate causes.
 This offers an extension to the Rockefeller indicator analysis.
 However, the price paid for extending the work in this way is to limit the scope of the indicators that are analysed more deeply, which is partly why the report generally uses the phrase 'inclusive development' rather than 'inclusive economies'.
-It should be noted that inclusive development does not cover all the desirable dimensions of socio-economic and human progress.
-For example, it neglects important objectives such as social protection, economic resilience and environmental sustainability.
+It should be noted that the boundaries of inclusive development are not defined precisely, and it could be argued that the concept includes social protection, economic resilience and environmental sustainability.
+Nevertheless, the emphasis is different from the SDGs.

-A novel contribution of the analysis presented here is the original sourcing and generation of spatial and city-level data from StatsSA surveys.
+A novel contribution of the analysis presented here is the original sourcing and generation of spatial and city-level data from Stats SA surveys.
 South Africa has a rich repository of readily accessible secondary data that enable indicators in the Rockefeller framework to be populated in most of the sub-categories.
 There are some limitations at the city-level because the data is simply unavailable or the degree of accuracy is diminished by the sample sizes.
-We have deliberately chosen not to use readily-available commercial sources of information which are based on models which forecast and extrapolate data down to local and regional levels because they do not disclose their original sources, methods and assumptions.
+We have deliberately chosen not to use readily available commercial sources of information, which are based on models that forecast and extrapolate data down to local and regional levels, because they do not disclose their original sources, methods and assumptions.
 A big gap at the city-level is reliable data related to economic output, value added, trade and investment, including sectoral breakdowns.
-This is a serious weakness in the current statistical landscape in SA, albeit one that the National Treasury and other stakeholders are trying to address in various ways.
+This is a serious weakness in the current statistical landscape in SA, albeit one that the National Treasury and other stakeholders are trying to address.
+The Government Technical Advisory Centre has created an Economy of Regions Learning Network to take forward this agenda.2

-Spatial dynamics of inclusive development in South Africa
+3 Spatial dynamics of inclusive development in South Africa

-South Africa has the highest recorded levels of income and wealth inequality in the world, and low levels of inter-generational social mobility (Piketty, 2014; Schotte et al, 2017).
-Despite over two decades of constitutional democracy and many redistributive policies, there is widespread recognition that inequalities have probably been rising (Ardington et al, 2005; Van der Berg, 2014; Bhorat et al, 2014).
-The outlook is unpromising, with a stagnant economy and a very slack labour market (StatsSA, 2017).
+South Africa has the highest recorded levels of income and wealth inequality in the world, and low levels of inter-generational social mobility (Piketty 2014; Schotte et al. 2017; Alvaredo et al. 2017).
+Despite over two decades of constitutional democracy and many redistributive policies, there is widespread recognition that inequalities have probably been rising (Ardington et al. 2005; van der Berg 2014; Bhorat et al. 2014).
+The outlook is unpromising, with a stagnant economy and a very slack labour market (Stats SA 2017).
 Indicators such as household income, assets and education continue to reflect historic race-based patterns of exclusion.
-The labour market has been an acute problem because of mass unemployment, the relatively small informal economy and large wage premiums to highly-skilled occupations.
-Unemployment among young people (aged 15 - 24) is a staggering 55% (StatsSA, 2016a).
-Yet there has been progress in extending household access to electricity, water, sanitation, education, healthcare, housing and social security through state-funded pensions, disability allowances and child support grants.
-A slight reservation is that these expenditures do not appear to have had wider developmental spin-offs in terms of building human capabilities and raising living standards (Schotte et al, 2017).
+The labour market has been an acute problem because of mass unemployment, the relatively small informal economy and large wage premiums of highly skilled occupations.
+Unemployment among young people (aged 15-24) is a staggering 55 per cent (Stats SA 2016a).
+Yet there has been progress in extending household access to electricity, water, sanitation, education, health care, housing and social security through state-funded pensions, disability allowances and child support grants.
+A slight reservation is that these expenditures do not appear to have had wider developmental spin-offs in terms of building human capabilities and raising living standards (Schotte et al. 2017).